JoeBillingsley/JoeTheAverage.github.io/_drafts/2018-03-22-Modelling-NFV-Networks.md

-Recently I've been working on developing a mathematical model of a datacentre network with the help of Wang Miao.
-The idea is you can say how you would configure the network and the model will tell you how it would perform.
-This model is a small part of a larger solution to a huge problem.
-The grand goal of this particular line of work is to develop a fast model of a telecommunications network that spans across the whole of the UK.
-I want to build a model that we will be able to chuck into a supercomputer to try out thousands of different configurations of the network in a blink of an eye.
-That will give everyone a whole lot more freedom towards how we find the best configuration of the network.
-Whether that is possible or not - well we'll see.
+TODO: Move bit explaining NFV elsewhere possibly
+      Possibly need to introduce VMs
+      Move long/many services and other extensions elsewhere Move SDN elsewhere
+      Add figures
+      Write it from the perspective of something I've researched not as teaching material

-Why is this important?
-Well we don't have the resources to run networks like we used to.
-It's hard to pin down exactly how much energy telecommunications networks and connected devices use but estimates have put it anywhere from [1.8% of world energy consumption in 2012](http://www.internet-science.eu/sites/eins/files/biblio/oe-20-26-B513.pdf) growing to from [23% to 53% depending on how efficient we can make them](http://www.mdpi.com/2078-1547/6/1/117/htm).
-There is a trade off of the amount of energy a network uses and the performance it provide.
-Future models will be able to help us find the solutions that balance these trade offs, providing the best performance we can whilst minimising the energy consumption.
+It's hard to pin down exactly how much energy, modern communication uses but we know it's a lot.
+Best estimates put it at around [\_% of world energy consumption in 2012](http://www.internet-science.eu/sites/eins/files/biblio/oe-20-26-B513.pdf), looking ahead it'll probably be somewhere between [_ - _% by 2030](http://www.mdpi.com/2078-1547/6/1/117/htm) depending on how efficient we can make our devices and the infrastructure that supports them.

+Unfortunately it's not easy to make things more efficient.
+There tends to be a trade off of the amount of energy something uses and how well it works.
+Think about how you're phone changes when you put it in power saver mode.
+Phone designers could make you're phones battery last forever if they wanted too - a tap on power saver would turn the phone off.
+Job done.
+Instead they opt to remove unnecessary animations and limiting the speed of you're phone.
+Each of these decisions allow for a longer battery life at some small or large expense.
+Turning off animations is an aesthetic loss but saves a fair bit of power.
+Slowing the phone down could be more of a problem and leads to a further question - how much energy can we save before the phone is too slow to use?

+Phones use a portion of that energy listed above but as far as devices go there pretty small and low power.
+The real costs is in the manufacturing of communication equipment and the infrastructure that is needed to carry the myriad ways we communicate with each other.
+And that's the key thing here - when we talk about communication we don't just mean calls and texts.
+It's webpages, tv shows, podcasts, Snapchat, Messenger, WhatsApp, TODO: and calls and texts.
+The common link between the dominant forms of communication is the internet and underneath that the connections of light and metal that now connect almost any two people in the world.
+Improving the efficiency of this infrastructure, even a little, can make a huge impact.
+But just like with phones there are trade offs to be made and again we have to ask - how much energy can we afford to save?

+The easiest way of solving this problem is to try stuff and see what happens.
+The cheapest way of answering this problem is by building an accurate model.
+Guess what we'll be doing?

 ## Background
-Before we dive into the model there are a few concepts I need to introduce:

-Packets - In modern telecommunications networks everything that goes over the network from phone calls to webpages gets digitised and broken down into small parcels of data called 'packets'.
-Each packet is labelled with it's destination in the network:

-[FigurFinallye of packet.
-Destiation Address.
-Other Stuff.
-Data]

-Network Function Virtualisation (NFV) - Network functions are a part of the network that perform a particular task.
-An example is a firewall which deletes packets that have destination addresses that they should not be allowed into.
-The 'virtual' refers to them being implemented in software rather than in hardware.
-Network functions are often connected in a sequence like so:

-[Figure of service chain]

-The Network - In this work we modelled a particular kind of network.
-An *SDN and NFV Enabled Datacentre Communications Network*.
-Unfortunately, everything in my field has long names but it's not that complicated.
-First, here is an example of the complete network:
+From what I've seen and read, when given a difficult problem smart people tend to try and understand it.
+Hopefully if we mimic them, some of it might rub off.
+First I will introduce some background material then we will work through a initial model I developed to help me get my head around things.

+Years and years of development and investment (or lack thereof) have made modern communications network pretty complex, with a whole mess of technologies doing their best to coexist.
+However in the abstract it's pretty straightforward:

+[Network figure]
+[TODO: Check Network POP definition]

+At the 'edge' of the network is you.
+Your phone, computer, TV, fridge - whatever internet enabled device you are using.
+Your devices communicate with nearby 'cells'.
+These can be large cell towers that can support hundreds of users at a time or more commonly now, small cells that have a much smaller range and are meant for 10's of users in very densely populated areas.
+Further along still you reach network points of presence where networks owned by different mobile or internet providers will meet to allow sharing of information and sometimes resources.
+Finally at the heart of the thing you have your datacentres - big rooms stacked high with computers that can provide an almost unlimited supply of computing power.

+Over this network goes all of the information that needs to be transmitted.
+As the network needs to carry lots of different kinds of information, everything gets broken down into many *packets* of data that all have the same structure:

+[Packets figure]

+Each packet is labelled with an address so that the network knows where to send it, the payload - the raw data itself, and some information about ordering to help put everything back together again when it arrives.
+For example if you send a long text the payload of each packet might contain several characters.
+Then when it arrives at the edge of the network, all of these packets can be put in order and the text can be reconstructed.

+Depending on the service you are using, there may be some important tasks that need to be done as the packet goes over the network.
+If you send a text we need to check if you have enough credit, people are very sensitive to voices so calls need special handling, once you open something up to the internet you need some basic protections and of course for anything you do we need to be work out where we are meant to send these packets to make sure they end up in the right place.
+These little tasks are called 'network functions'.
+To provide some service, such as texting, we break down the service into it's individual functions (charging, routing, etc) and connect them altogether.

+Traditionally network functions have been provided by very fast, purpose built computers that can process lots of packets in a very short amount of time.
+However these are expensive, and inflexible.
+For example if you find that you didn't buy enough of one computer to meet demand for some new service, well you're stuck until more are delivered and meanwhile you're providing a poor quality service and presumably getting lots of complaints.

+The alternative option then is to 'virtualise' these network functions - that is principally, to provide them using software rather than special hardware.
+Rather than running them on purpose built computers you can run them on *relatively* cheap industry standard pieces.
+Now if you find your new service has unexpectedly high demand you can take resources from elsewhere in the datacentre by launching more copies of your network functions on other servers.

+So finally we need to talk a little about how a datacentre is wired up.
+Datacentres have thousands of servers, to keep things organised and make sure that routing (the process of getting a message from one server to another) is efficient, it helps to have a well defined structure.
+One common structure is called a **fat tree**, for this work we've augmented this structure a bit to look like this:

 [fig:network]

-The network is constructed from *switches* and *servers*.
+Datacentre networks are constructed from *switches* and *servers*.
 Each switch has a number of ports that allow it to connect to other devices in the network.
 Switches look at each packets destination and decide which port to send them out of.
 Servers run our network functions.
-Each server can run any number of these network functions.
+Each server can run any number of these network functions - provided it has enough resources.
 The job of the network is to get packets to the network functions, in the correct order, as quickly as possible.

 The network is split into several layers:

 Core/Aggregate/Edge - These aren't particular exciting layers.
 These simply push packets to servers or to another switch, closer to the server.
-Take note of how the switches are arranged - this will be important later.

 Server/Virtual Switch - In a NFV enabled network each server can run several network functions.
-As a result the server needs a switch of it's own, to make sure that the packets it receives go to the right network function.
-This important job falls to a virtual switch which runs on the same server as the network functions.
+As a result the server needs a switch of its own, to make sure that the packets it receives go to the right network function.
+The virtual switch is run on the same server as the VNFs.

 Virtual Network Functions - Finally we have the network functions themselves running on the servers.

-Software Defined Networking (SDN) - Right last one.
-Sitting next to the network and connected to all of the servers is the SDN controller.
-The SDN controller gives network engineers more control over how packets move through the network.
-Most importantly it lets them decide on the destination of different packets.
-This particular layout is just one flavour of SDN and it's a little similar to how [VMware NSX](https://www.vmware.com/uk/products/nsx.html) looks.
+Software Defined Networking (SDN) - Sitting next to the network and connected to all of the servers is the SDN controller.
+The SDN controller knows where all of the network functions are and gives instructions to the switches to ensure that packets arrive in the right place.

-## A little maths
-The network is laid out in a very particular way.
-If we assume that all of the physical switches have *k* ports then:
+Fat tree networks can be defined If we assume that all of the switches have *k* ports then:

 - There are (k/2)<sup>2</sup> core switches.
 - Each core switch connects to one switch in each of the k pods.